 -

-Subscribed Pages – Those pages to which you are personally subscribed.
+Subscribed Newsletters – Those newsletters to which you are personally subscribed.

-In each of these sections, summary cards will be displayed where you can easily subscribe to pages or authors that you find interesting.
+In each of these sections, summary cards will be displayed where you can easily subscribe to newsletters that you find interesting.
 Each section can be expanded using the chevron button to show additional cards.

-Please note that newsletters or group pages with their visibility set to unlisted will not be displayed in the Explore page, and must be accessed with a direct-access link provided by the authors/owners of the newsletter.
+Please note that newsletters or editions with their visibility set to Unlisted or Private will not be displayed in the Explore page.
+Unlisted content can only be accessed with a direct-access link provided by the authors/owners of the edition.
+Private content is accessible only to recipients of editions and the authors/owners.

 Newsletter analytics

-For a Group page or individual newsletter, you can view the number of times it was opened via email, the newsletters app, or both.
-You can also view the number of comments and reactions.
+For a newsletter or individual edition, you can view the number of times it was opened via email, the Newsletters reading experience, or both.
+You can also view the number of comments and reactions to gauge additional reader engagement.